Bhuwan597/Clampoal/README.md

 ### Next.js
 Next.js is a popular React framework for building server-side rendered (SSR) and statically generated (SSG) React applications.
 It provides a powerful development experience with features like automatic code splitting, server-side rendering, and static site generation.

+### TypeScript

+TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
+Using TypeScript in a Next.js project enhances code quality and developer experience by providing static type checking, autocompletion, and more robust code.

 ### React
 React is a JavaScript library for building user interfaces.
 It allows you to create reusable UI components and manage the state of your application efficiently.
 React's component-based architecture makes it easy to build complex UIs.